kumahq/kuma-website/docs/docs/0.4.0/documentation/overview.md

 When following the installation instructions, `kuma-injector` will be automatically started.

+You can learn more about sidecar injection in the section on [Dataplanes](./dps-and-data-model/#kubernetes).

 <center>
 <img src="/images/docs/0.2.0/diagram-08.jpg" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>
 </center>